vue-styleguidist/vue-styleguidist/docs/docs/Components.md

 ## Loading and exposing components

-Styleguidist _loads_ your components and _exposes_ them globally for your examples to consume.
+Styleguidist, by default, _loads_ your components and _exposes_ them globally for your examples to consume.
+You can use [locallyRegisterComponents](/Configuration.md#locallyRegisterComponents) to avoid global registration.
+This loads components only in examples illustrating them.

 ## Sections